Phonics: Systematic phonics

 Systematic phonics is not one specific method of teaching phonics; it is a term used to describe phonics approaches that are taught explicitly and in a structured, systematic manner.
 They are systematic because the letters and the sounds they relate to are taught in a specific sequence, as opposed to incidentally or on a "when needed" basis.

 Systematic phonics is sometimes mischaracterized as "skill and drill" with little attention to meaning.
 However, researchers point out that this impression is false.
 Teachers can use engaging games or materials to teach letter-sound connections, and it can also be incorporated with the reading of meaningful text.

 Phonics can be taught systematically in a variety of ways, such as: synthetic phonics, analytic phonics and analogy phonics.
 However, their effectiveness vary considerably because the methods differ in such areas as the range of letter-sound coverage, the structure of the lesson plans, and the time devoted to specific instructions.

-Systematic phonics has gained increased acceptance in different parts of the world since the completion of three major studies into teaching reading; one in the United States in 2000, another in Australia in 2005, and another in the UK in 2006.
+Systematic phonics has gained increased acceptance in different parts of the world since the completion of three major studies into teaching reading; one in the United States in 2000, another in Australia in 2005, one in the UK in 2006., and another in Canada in 2022.

 In 2009, the UK Department of Education published a curriculum review that added support for systematic phonics, which in the UK is known as synthetic phonics.
 Beginning as early as 2014, several States in the United States have changed their curriculum to include systematic phonics instruction in elementary school.
 In 2018, the State Government of Victoria, Australia, published a website containing a comprehensive Literacy Teaching Toolkit including Effective Reading Instruction, Phonics, and Sample Phonics Lessons.